scylladb/scylladb/docs/using-scylla/workload-attributes.rst

 attributes to users and roles.
 When a user logs into the system, all of the attributes attached to that user and to the roles granted to that user are combined and become a set of workload attributes.

-See :ref:`Service Level Management <workload-priorization-service-level-management>` for more information about service levels.
+See `Service Level Management <https://enterprise.docs.scylladb.com/stable/using-scylla/workload-prioritization.html#workload-prioritization-workflow>`_ for more information about service levels.

 Prerequisites
 ---------------